Gate Theatre

 The Gate Theatre is a theatre on Cavendish Row in Dublin, Ireland.
 It was founded in 1928.

 History

-The theatre was originally built as part of the New Assembly Rooms from 1784-86 about a decade after the construction of the original assembly rooms and rotunda (now the Ambassador Theatre).
+The theatre was originally built as part of the New Assembly Rooms from 1784 to 1786 about a decade after the construction of the original assembly rooms and rotunda (now the Ambassador Theatre).

 Beginnings

 The Gate Theatre was founded in 1928 by Hilton Edwards and Micheál MacLiammóir with Daisy Bannard Cogley and Gearóid Ó Lochlainn.
 During their first season, they presented seven plays, including Ibsen's Peer Gynt, O’Neill's The Hairy Ape and Wilde's Salomé.
 They offered Dublin audiences an introduction to the world of European and American theatre as well as classics from the modern and Irish repertoire.
 It was at the Gate that Orson Welles, James Mason, Geraldine Fitzgerald and Michael Gambon began their acting careers.

 The company played for two seasons at the Peacock Theatre and then moved to the 18th Century Rotunda Annex - the ‘Upper Concert Hall’, the Gate's present home, with Goethe's Faust opening on 17 February 1930.